 He made his NHL debut with the New York Americans in 1925, who he played 228 games for over six seasons.
 Simpson retired from playing in 1931 and became the Americans’ head coach at the start of the 1932-33 season.
 He spent three seasons behind their bench, going 42-72-30.

-Bobby Clarke, the other Hockey Hall of Famer, was born in Flin Flon, Manitoba on Aug.
-13, 1949 He was originally drafted by the Flyers in the second round of the 1969 NHL Amateur Draft.
+Bobby Clarke, another Hockey Hall of Famer, was born in Flin Flon, Manitoba, on Aug.
+13, 1949.
+He was originally drafted by the Flyers in the second round of the 1969 NHL Amateur Draft.
 He spent his entire 15-season NHL career in Philadelphia, scoring 358 goals and 1,210 points in 1,144 games.

 Clarke won the Hart Trophy, for being the league’s most valuable player, three times.
 He took home the Lester Pearson Award for leading the NHL with 104 points during the 1972-73 season.
 In 1983, he won the Frank Selke Trophy for being voted the best defensive forward.
 Most importantly, he was the Flyers’ captain for the back-to-back Stanley Cup championships in 1974 and 1975.